 Therapeutic Book for Children with Spina Bifida

-In 2005, Claire Austin, MPhil, founder and director of the Literally Healing Program, and Stacey Mizokawa, PhD, of our Spina Bifida program recognized that children with spina bifida had few resources to address questions about their condition.
+In 2005, Claire Austin, MPhil, founder of the Literally Healing Program, and Stacey Mizokawa, PhD, of our Spina Bifida program recognized that children with spina bifida had few resources to address questions about their condition.
 With generous support from First 5 LA, Claire Austin and Dr. Mizokawa partnered to create a one-of-a-kind online experience, Right Under My Nose, to address this need.

 Experience the Book

 Right Under My Nose is designed to help children with spina bifida understand their condition, discover new ways to enrich their lives and support their parents and caregivers in providing answers to their questions.
 The book is hosted as an interactive experience in both English and Spanish so more children and families can take advantage of this empowering story free of charge.